zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 In Perl 6 some things are or can be made "``lazy``".
 While it evokes the concept of on-demand or "lazy" evaluation, which is ubiquitous in Perl 6, things that are ``lazy`` in Perl 6 aren't *just* about that.
-If something ``is-lazy``, it means it always wants to be evaluated lazily; fetching only as many items as needed.
+If something ``is-lazy``, it means it **always** wants to be evaluated lazily, fetching only as many items as needed, even in "mostly lazy" Perl 6 constructs that would otherwise eagerly consume even from sources that do on-demand generation.

 For example, a sequence of lines read from a file would want to be ``lazy``, as reading them all in at once has the potential to use up all the RAM.